 To do that, you need to devote time to wrapping your head around this new way of coding.
 With more than 68,000 codes (compared to about 13,000 in ICD-9), it’s inevitable that you’ll have to adjust your habits and workflows.
 The days of accepting a referring physician’s diagnosis as gospel are over.
 Furthermore, because ICD-10 is so specific, you’ll need to start thinking about how you can code for all the details you, as a musculoskeletal expert, already pinpoint—and, hopefully, document.
 Chances are good that you already have everything you need to code for ICD-10 right there in your assessments; it’s just a matter of transferring your depth of knowledge and understanding of a patient’s condition into a list of corresponding codes.
 Here’s how I suggest you use your time:

-If you haven’t already, now’s the time to crack a book (or pull up some educational websites) and read, read, and read some more.
+If you haven’t already, now’s the time to crack a book (or pull up some educational websites) and do some serious reading.
 You’ll want to absorb as much information as possible prior to the transition.
 That way, you can take all that great insight into consideration as you develop your ICD-10 coding strategies, procedures, and workflows.
 One thing to keep in mind is that you should pay close attention to the mindset you need to adopt in order to code accurately and specifically.
 For more information on that, check out this blog post on coding for medical necessity.